 Capital Allocation

 Flying Tulip is opening its raise to the public to broaden participation in the project’s financing.
-This follows our $200 million private round and sets the stage for a transparent, onchain program that’s straightforward and fully auditable.
+This follows our $200 million private round and sets the stage for a transparent, on-chain program that’s straightforward and fully auditable.

 What You Get to Start

-Commit $1 Capital : Receive 10 FT tokens1
+Commit $1 in capital: Receive 10 FT1

-Fixed Supply, No Inflation, Only Burns
+Fixed Supply, No Inflation

 Your Perpetual PUT Position - How Does it Work?